cubicbyte/reddit-account-generator/README.md

 #### TODO:
 - [x] Add automatic browser driver download
-- [ ] Add tor browser support for easier proxy management
+- [x] Add Tor support for easier proxy management
 - [ ] Handle error when sub is not available
 - [ ] Automatic email verification
 - [ ] Make this a python package and document it